konta3738/cka-repina-aya23/README.md

 We thank Saarland University and DFKI for their support.

-Also special thanks to Mina Abarico for designing our architecture diagram!
+Also special thanks to Mina Abarico for designing our beautiful architecture diagram!

 ---